BNewborn/BNewborn.github.io/_posts/2018-4-28-MLB Free Agent Valuations - Blog 2.md

 First, I had to figure out where to get this data.
 As you may be aware, there are dozens of sites on the internet that record, aggregate and release detailed baseball statistics.
 After all, this was the first sport to go through the "analytics revolution", starting almost 40 years ago in the early 1980s.
 I ultimately committed to using [Fangraphs](https://www.fangraphs.com/), as they do an excellent job of providing detailed stats as well as transparent explanations of any necessary assumptions in the data.
 I used [ESPN](http://www.espn.com/mlb/freeagents/_/year/2016/type/dollars) for free agent data, as their interface was extremely easy to read and ultimately scrape from the internet.

 I then had to decide what type of data I wanted to use.
 It was obvious that I would need free agent data like contract length, amount of money, player name and year from that side of things, but there was a lot of wiggle room for hitting stats to grab.
 I wanted to have a hybrid of both traditional (Home Runs, Doubles, Batting Average, Strikeouts) and advanced statistics (weighted runs created, Wins Above Replacement(WAR), and On-Base Percentage + Slugging aka OPS).
-I wanted this large basket so that I could capture the easy to see stats as well as those that analytics typically front as especially reflective of a player's effectiveness on the field.
+I wanted this large basket so that I could capture the easy to see stats as well as those that analytics typically fronts as reflective of a player's effectiveness on the field.

 As a personal aside, I tend to enjoy the hybrid of these stats in real life - I still appreciate a long home run or a "clutch" hit, but ultimately see immense value in advanced metrics telling us things we cannot see with just a "feel" for the game.
 I thank Michael Lewis for writing [Moneyball](https://en.wikipedia.org/wiki/Moneyball) in the early 2000's.
-While I was already a huge sports fan by middle school, this helped cement my love for the numbers behind the great plays.
+While I was already a huge sports fan by middle school, this helped cement my love for the numbers behind great teams in any sport.

 ## Grabbing Baseball Data from the Net

 After these decisions, I had to gather this data into a database for measurement and modeling.
 In class, we learned about a few tools to grab data off the internet.
 I started my attempt by using a Python library called [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), which is an excellent tool for parsing through HTML code.
 However, I had to switch gears after a few false starts.
 I ended up using [Selenium](http://selenium-python.readthedocs.io/), a  library that allows one to mimic a browser and scrape data as if they were themselves clicking through the page.
 Selenium afforded me the flexibility and speed to scrape the above pages over the course of a few hours while I worked on other tasks.
 After scraping, I now had 4 large datasets.
-3 were from Fangraphs; I individually scraped 3 of their hitting pages (Standard, Advanced and Value, respectively) for all hitting seasons between 2010 and 2017 (I'll mention later why I ultimately decided to break these down into 3 iterations versus 1 large scrape).
+3 were from Fangraphs; I individually scraped 3 of their hitting pages (Standard, Advanced and Value, respectively) for all hitting seasons between 2010 and 2017 (I'm planning on writing another blog post to detail the lessons learned from this exercise, including why I broke these down into distinct dataframes).
 The fourth dataset was ESPN's data recording all free agent contracts signed in that same time frame.
 Ultimately, from the 3500 or so hitters that had qualifying seasons between 2010 and 2017, there were 530 free agents that signed contracts then.
 These 530 player-seasons would be my modeling dataset, using about 60 statistics as independent, exploratory variables.

 ## Exploring My Data